CrowsMaster/PrisonLifeGui/README.md

 More coming soon.
 Tested on Synapse X and KRNL.

-## Use This Code to Execute the GUI
+## Execute the GUI
-By doing this you will get all the updates.
+Get all the updates by using this code.
 ```lua
 loadstring(game:HttpGet("https://raw.githubusercontent.com/CrowsMaster/PrisonLifeGui/main/master.lua"))()
 ```